NCIEVS/evsrestapi-client-SDK/doc/FHIRVALUESET.md

   ### ValueSet expand with property 'exists' filter operation (value=true)

   This request is appropriate for NCI Thesaurus and finds concepts from the included list that have the Contributing_Source property (regardless of its value).

+  The expected result will include C48672 (Schedule I Substance) and C2991 (Disease or Disorder) which both have Contributing_Source properties with various values, while excluding C48670 (Controlled Substance) and C21282 (Lyase Gene) which do not have any Contributing_Source property.
 ```
   cat << EOF > parameters.txt
   {